About the New York State Summer School of the Arts

 What is NYSSSA?

-The New York State Summer School of the Arts (NYSSSA), celebrating its 48th season, is a summer arts residential intensive program funded by the New York State Education Department and student tuition.
-The four week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop his or her talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies or theatre.
-Approximately 6-8 hours a day, six days a week, are spent working in the student’s area of concentration.
-Students will live in a college dorm and take classes from college professors and working performing/visual artists.
-All students attending NYSSSA must reside at the host campus - a commuter option is not available.
+Founded in 1970, the New York State Summer School of the Arts (NYSSSA) is a highly-competitive summer arts residential program funded by the New York State Education Department and student tuition.
+The four week, pre-professional summer curriculum includes individual and group instruction designed to help each student explore and develop their talents in ballet, choral studies, modern dance, visual arts, media arts, orchestral studies, or theatre.
+Students live in a college dorm and take classes from performing and visual artists for 6-12 hours a day, six days a week in their area of concentration.

 Where are the schools located?

 What is a typical day like?

-Students are engaged in classes traditionally from 9am-noon, have a lunch break, and take afternoon classes from 1-5pm.
+Students are engaged in classes traditionally from 9am to 5pm with a lunch break in the middle of the day.
 Evening activities vary at each program.

 NYSSSA provides many options for afternoon and evening activities which complement and extend the work of classes.
 For example at the School of Ballet and Orchestral Studies, students may attend New York City Ballet or Philadelphia Orchestra performances at the Saratoga Performing Arts Center.
 At the School of Choral Studies students may attend a faculty recital or a working opera rehearsal at the Chautauqua Institute.
 The School of Theatre students will participate in play readings of new works and engage in talk backs with professional artists.
 School of Dance students will have additional rehearsals and enrichment programs addressing a issues impacting professional dancers such as wellness, nutrition and rehearsal technique.
 At Visual Arts or Media Arts, students will attend visiting artist lectures, watch films, or participate in open studio hours.

 What kinds of recreational and social activities are offered?